alexellis/docker-arm/images/armhf/python2-unicornhat.dev/README.md

-Dev Docker Image for Unicorn HAT on Raspberry PI
+Unicorn HAT
 ================================================

-This image does include a full Python 2.7 dev stack, with pip as well as Git and build-essentials.
+This image includes a full Python 2.7 dev stack, with `pip` as well as `git` and `build-essentials`. (not optimised for size)
-It was not optimised for space.

-Tested on a Raspberry Pi Zero, but should be compatible will the whole family.

 The Pimoroni library for Unicorn HAT and pHAT is installed.